aapiro/reactive-customer-service/README.md

-# A Reactive Restful service with Spring 5 and Spring Boot 2
+# Reactive Restful service with Spring 5 and Spring Boot 2

-## and Spring OAuth2, SSL, Spring Data MondoDB
+This project is about building a small Reactive RESTful service with Spring 5 And Spring Boot 2, the DB used is MongoDB and security is managed with Spring Security OAuth2 and SSL.

-Work in progress...
+More details can be found here: https://dserradji.wordpress.com/